Sindhi Aloo Tuk Recipe (Spiced Double-Fried Smashed Potatoes)

 Potatoes fried once.

-Step 11: Transfer the half-fried potatoes to a wooden chopping board.
+Step 5: Transfer the half-fried potatoes to a wooden chopping board.
 Press each gently with a potato masher.
-Press only enough so the potatoes retain their shape and do not become mushy.
+Press only enough to keep the potatoes’ shape and prevent them from becoming mushy (about ยผ inch thick).

 Smashed potatoes.

-Step 12: Now we will fry the potatoes again.
-Keep the pan with the oil on the heat and bring it to high heat until the oil is very hot.
+Step 6: Now we will fry the potatoes again.
+Keep the pan with the oil on high heat and heat until the oil is very hot.
+Drop half the potatoes back into the hot oil and fry until golden brown and crispy.
+Drain them on a wire rack or in a bowl, never paper towels, which trap steam and leave the bottom soggy.

 Double fried potatoes.